Chequamegon Bird Club Home Page CBC Chirps CBC Events and Activities CBC Blog

 The birds that spend the winter in the southern United States, Central America, and South America return north in the spring.
-Some spend the rest of the spring and summer right here in Central Wisconsin, while others only stop for a brief visit to rest as they head to Canada and points north.
+Some spend the rest of the spring and summer right here in North Central Wisconsin, while others only stop for a brief visit to rest as they head to Canada and points north.

-People of all ages are invited to come for all or some of the events to celebrate the Spring return of the birds we all love to see and hear.
-Admission is free.
+Note: People of all ages and birders of all skill levels are invited to come for all or some of the events to celebrate the Spring return of the birds we all love to see and hear.
+Bring binoculars if possible, and waterproof hikers or rubber boots are recommended.
+If you don't have binoculars or a bird guide, check out the Birding Backpacks that the Chequamegon Bird Club donated to local libraries.

 You can also enjoy the birds from your home and yard by putting up feeders of seed, jelly or suet.
 Here are links for a few ideas: